 Join us onsite at The National Archives in Kew and at King's College London's Strand Campus to find out how to delve deeper into your family's past and progress your investigations into your family tree.
 This summer weekend will build your skills with practical instruction on researching techniques and explain the social changes that influenced the historical data you are uncovering.

-A draft schedule for the weekend can be found here.
-Please note that this may be subject to change.
+This is the 2018 timetable but please note that this may be subject to change.

 Who is this course for?